hanslhansl/rainbow-six-siege-weapon-statistics/README.md

 ## Time to down or kill - TTDOK
 For a target with $x$ hp the TTDOK in milliseconds calculate as ${STDOK \over rpms}$.
 No measuring necessary.
 ## Bullets per shot - Pellet count
-The shooting range displays the bullets per shot.
+This value is displayed in the shooting range.
 Most weapons shoot exactly one bullet per shot.
 The only exception are shotguns, most of which shoot 8 bullets per shot.
-For weapons that shoot multiple bullets per shot this metric is also called pellet count.
-All other statistics are per pellet.
-This means that for a shotgun that deals 50 damage and has 8 pellets the actual damage per shot is $50 * 8 = 400$.
+For shotguns this metric is also called pellet count.

+It should be noted that all other statistics are per pellet.
+This means that for a shotgun that deals 50 damage and shoots 8 pellets per shot the actual damage per shot is $50 * 8 = 400$.
 ## Magazine capacity
 Most weapons have, in addition to the bullets loaded in the magazine, one bullet loaded in the chamber.
 For those weapons this value is displayed as $Capacity+1$ (e.g. $30+1$, $20+1$, etc.).
-For all other weapons without a bullet loaded in the chamber this value is displayed as $Capacity+0$ (e.g. $100+0$, $80+0$). soon (tm)
+For all other weapons without a bullet loaded in the chamber this value is displayed as $Capacity+0$ (e.g. $100+0$, $80+0$).